Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] Verify discovery.
   Please configure discovery in Discovery Service instead of Database Service.
     - [ ] AWS
-      - [x] Can detect and register RDS instances. (covered by E2E test)
+      - [ ] Can detect and register RDS instances.
-        - [x] Can detect and register RDS instances in an external AWS account when `assume_role_arn` and `external_id` is set.
+        - [ ] Can detect and register RDS instances in an external AWS account when `assume_role_arn` and `external_id` is set.
       - [ ] Can detect and register RDS proxies, and their custom endpoints.
-        - [ ] Can detect and register RDS instances in an external AWS account when `assume_role_arn` and `external_id` is set.
       - [ ] Can detect and register Aurora clusters, and their reader and custom endpoints.
       - [ ] Can detect and register RDS proxies, and their custom endpoints.
-      - [x] Can detect and register Redshift clusters. (covered by E2E test)
+      - [ ] Can detect and register Redshift clusters.
-      - [x] Can detect and register Redshift serverless workgroups, and their VPC endpoints. (covered by E2E test)
+      - [ ] Can detect and register Redshift serverless workgroups, and their VPC endpoints.
       - [ ] Can detect and register ElastiCache Redis clusters.
       - [ ] Can detect and register MemoryDB clusters.
       - [ ] Can detect and register OpenSearch domains.